Today, we’re going to be diving into 18 of the best everyday running shoes.

 The FuelCell midsole foam is still really good.
-It’s squishy, it has some responsiveness to it, but we’re getting a few more millimeters of it underfoot compared to the first version, which is in my opinion a welcome addition.
+It’s squishy and has some responsiveness to it, but we’re getting a few more millimeters of it underfoot compared to the first version, which, in my opinion, is a welcome addition.

 New Balance has been marketing the FuelCell as a really responsive midsole.
 I think it has squish and energy return, but I wouldn’t call it the most responsive midsole I’ve ever tried not by a long shot.
-It’s just squishy, soft, and comfortable and that’s why I think this new version is really good for long runs.
+This shoe is just squishy, soft, and comfortable and that’s why I think this new version is really good for long runs.

 The upper is completely redesigned and New Balance went back to a more traditional style upper with a tongue and a nice mesh.
 It’s not a super stretchy mesh and so it won’t be as accommodating as the first version as far as midfoot width and stuff like that is concerned.
 But it is durable, lightweight, and very breathable.